jonty-ward/sei-project-1/README.md

 * The biggest blocker for me was the placement of the ship images over the ship.
 This was something that I ended up leaving off the project in the end.
 This was something that wasn't essential to the game, but I feel would have elevated the games aesthetic and made it look more professional.
 * There is one bug that I did not have time to fix, that would improve the play of the game.
 The computer ships can sometimes align themselves next to each other.
 This was a bug I only noticed last minute.
 Looking back on it, I could modify the condition that prevents the ships from stacking to prevent them being next to one another as I did for the placement of the players ships
-* The thing i would improve on if i could go back and do the project again would be to write cleaner, clearer code.
+* The thing I would improve on if I could go back and do the project again would be to write cleaner, clearer code.
 I think that refactoring could help eliminate some of the complexity, and help with issues that I encountered in the build.
 * The biggest win for me was getting the intelligent shooting from the computer.
 This took a lot of thinking about and adjustment, but makes the game work much better than just random shooting from the computer.

+# Key Learnings and conclusions

 # Future improvements
 * Different difficulty levels- more intelligent shooting from computer